SURYASNAIR1/AUTOSAR/README.md

 # Layer of AUTOSAR

 1. Application Layer : Basically this is our application
-2. Runtine Environment : Kind of adapter in between BSW and application layer
+2. Runtine Environment(RTE) : Kind of adapter in between BSW and application layer
 3. Basic Software (BSW) : Is the software
 4. Microcontroller : Hardware